-Financial assets that do not qualify for measurement at either amortised cost (see note 2(g)(ii) below) or FVOCI are classified as financial assets at fair value through profit or loss (FVPL).
+Financial assets that do not qualify for measurement at either amortised cost (see note 2(g)(ii) below) or fair value through other comprehensive income (FVOCI) are classified as financial assets at fair value through profit or loss (FVPL).

 For assets measured at fair value, gains and losses are recorded in profit or loss.